e2thex/aspot/packages/aspot/README.md

 all change to the store will then be help in the browser localStorage.

-There are two main was to use the store, one is to walk the nodes and the other is do do a find.
+There are two main was to use the store, one is to walk the nodes and the other is to do a search.

 ### Walking nodes